Last Updated on

 Part I – Overview

 Extempore, The Speaking Practice App, that’s us.
 On Extempore, flexible features can help you craft immaculate assessments and extra speaking opportunities for your students.
 It’s also a solution for a plethora of needs in the language class, including real-world tasks, simple end of class exit tickets, as well as graded summative assessments.
 But its uses don’t stop there.
 Take a step back and you’ll see that Extempore can be a canvas for any method of classroom engagement.
-Next time you use Extempore, try having students reflect on what they learned and review your class as a way to elicit candid feedback.
+Next time you use Extempore, try having students reflect on what they learned and reviewed in your class as a way to elicit candid feedback.
 Encourage students to illustrate comprehension not by answering questions, but by reading a text out loud.
 Challenge students’ listening, typing, and memory skills with a basic dictation.
 Finally, get insight to your students’ true language skills using a freewrite or freetalk.

 In this blog post, I’ll briefly cover the hows and whys behind using Extempore to implement each of these four strategies into your language classes.
 For more in-depth explanations of each strategies, click the link on each heading.